letrung1998vn/capstone_project/README.md

 5. `cluster.yml`: EKS cluster definition file

 # For rolling Deveopment
-I made two application which tagged v1 and v2 respectively for demonstrating the rolling update.
+I made two application, one in python-app folder as v1 app and one in python-app-update folder as v2 for demonstrating the rolling update.
-I deployed the cluster with the v1 application first then updated the docker image to v2 and did the rolling update.
+I deployed the cluster with the v1 application in python-app folder first then updated the docker image with v2 application in python-app-update folder and did the rolling update.

 All screenshots are attached in images folder.